andrico1234/graphcms-post-finisher/README.md

 export const FilterProvider = FilterContext.Provider
 ```

-We create a new context object, `FilterContext`, which will hold rthe current filter selection `past` or `future`.
+We create a new context object, `FilterContext`, which will hold the current filter selection `past` or `future`.
 We then export two components, a consumer and provider.
 The consumer will wrap around our `Card` component, and expose the current filter value, while the provider will change the current value whenever we click the filter button.

 In the `eventListing.js` file we import our `FilterProvider` component like so: